create3000/x_ite/README.md

 ## Introduction

-X_ITE is an X3D JavaScript WebGL browser.
-It is a full standard X3D WebGL browser for all major web browsers, which also can be used as a VRML viewer.
+X_ITE is a X3D JavaScript WebGL browser.
+It is a full standard X3D WebGL browser for all major web browsers, which can also be used as a VRML viewer.

-🚀 For more information and live preview please have a look at the [Home Page](https://create3000.github.io/x_ite/).
+🚀 For more information and a live preview, please visit the [home page](https://create3000.github.io/x_ite/).

 ## Quick Links